Fine and Applied Arts:

 Early Childhood Education:

-prepares students to transfer to bachelor programs in the field, and complete the Illinois Professional Educator Licensure for birth to 2nd grade to work in Early Childhood Centers.
+prepares students to transfer to bachelor's programs in the field.
+As well as complete the Illinois Professional Educator Licensure for birth to 2nd grade to work in Early Childhood Centers.

 Economics: